areleu/vencopy/docs/gettingstarted/installation.rst

 2. Set-up your environment.
 For this, open a conda console, navigate to the folder of your venco.py repo and enter the following command::

-        conda env create -f requirements.yml
+        conda create -n <your environment name> python=3.11 conda activate <your environment name>
         conda activate vencopy
+        pip install -e .

 3. Configure your config files if you want to use absolute links.
 This is only needed if you want to reference your own local data or want to post-process venco.py results and write them to a model input folder somewhere on your drive.
-You will find your config file in your repo under /config/config.yaml Input filenames are set to the example files shipped with the repo.
+You will find your config file in your repo in the config folder.
     You may specify labels for file naming in the config under the key "labels".

 4. You're now ready to run venco.py for the first time by typing::

         python run.py

-5. Have fun calculating electric vehicles flexibility!